 >> See why you might want to add Las Vegas to your long-term trip

 The Descent, 2005 – Appalachian Mountains, USA

-I’m feeling confident about this one: humanoid flesh eaters are a by-product of our imagination.
+I’m feeling confident about this one: humanoid flesh eaters aren’t really real.
 It made for a scary flick though – well done writers!
-Getting lost underground due to erroneous map?
+Getting lost underground due to an erroneous map?
 Cannibalism derived from being stuck in caves?
 Sounds fairly plausible.
-Not appetizing, but it wouldn’t be the first time we hear of cannibalism born out of desperate situations.
+Not appetizing, but it wouldn’t be the first time we’ve heard about cannibalism born out of desperate situations.
 Alive, anyone?